How to Build an MVP: Complete Guide (Including AI MVPs in 2026)

 Step 4: Choose Your Tech Stack for a Scalable Architecture

 The technology decisions you make in week one are still alive in year three.
-An MVP built on the wrong architecture doesn't just cost money to fix — it costs time during the period when you have the least of both.
+An MVP built on the wrong architecture costs money to fix and time during the period when you have the least of both.

 For most web MVPs: React or Next.js frontend, Node.js or Python backend, PostgreSQL for relational data, deployed on AWS or Vercel.
 For mobile: Flutter for cross-platform unless device-specific performance demands native Swift or Kotlin.